Wondering how to dermaplane at home safely and smoothly? Don't worry, we've got you covered.

 How to dermaplane at home

-How often should you Dermaplane?
+How often should I Dermaplane?

 The frequency of dermaplaning depends on individual skin characteristics and personal preferences.
 For most people, dermaplaning can be done every 3 to 4 weeks.
 This time frame allows the skin to regenerate and ensures that the procedure remains effective without over-exfoliating.